mu-editor/mu/README.rst

 Mu is a modal editor with modes for Adafruit's CircuitPython, the micro:bit's version of MicroPython, PyGame Zero and standard Python 3 (including a graphical debugger).
-Three of the modes make available a REPL (either running on the connected CircuitPython or MicroPython device or as a Jupyter based iPython session in Python3 mode).
+Some of the modes make available a REPL (either running on the connected CircuitPython or MicroPython device or as a Jupyter based iPython session in Python3 mode).